MapStory/mapstory-community/roadmap.md

 **[Social Login] (items/social-login.md)** Be able to login to mapstory with facebook and google, and grab the relevant picture, name and email.

-CSW + permissioning infrastructure (GN 2.0 upgrade)
+**[CSW + permissioning infrastructure (GN 2.0 upgrade)] (items/geonode2.md)** - Incorporate pycsw and the richer permissioning infrastructure from GeoNode 2.0, once it gets stable.

-Client side time rendering investigations

-StoryTelling iterations
- - new styling
- - new timeline editing
- - improved annotations
- - client side rendering/playback investigation

-Location Guided MapStories (XYT frames)

-Social login
+**[New Time Control Experimentation and Implementation] (items/time-new.md)** - Continue on with investigations and move towards experimentation and implementation

+**[Storytelling refresh] (items/composer-new.md)** - Consider new technologies and new approaches for the story telling functionality in map composer functionality (styling, annotations and editing).
+Possibly split up functionality for easier migration.

+**[Location Guided MapStories (XYT frames)] (items/guided-stories.md)** - Add the ability for the story teller to guide the user, with the map updating zoom level and location for their narrative.

 ### Long Term (9 months to 18 months - funding dependent)